ilyamk/uniswap-v3-lp-strategy-toolkit/README.md

 - Fix the fee calculation in the strategy simulation based on the correct [now it's only count the fees based on the collected tick data, that is not correct]
 - Add more strategies presets and more dynamic metrics to backtest
 - Implement AI Agent to automatically choose the best strategy and parameters based on the market conditions
+- Improve multicall batching with more intelligent batch size adjustment
+- Add support for more Uniswap V3 pools and other DEXes
+- Implement position range optimization based on historical liquidity distribution
+- Create a web interface for easier strategy visualization and comparison

 ## 🤝 Contributing

 Contributions are welcome!
-Please feel free to submit a Pull Request.
+Please feel free to submit a Pull Request to this [repository](https://github.com/ilyamk/uniswap-v3-lp-strategy-toolkit).

 1. Fork the repository
 2. Create your feature branch (`git checkout -b feature/amazing-feature`)